 present at least twice annually at regularly scheduled meetings.

-H. Board Communications with Shareholders
+H. Shareholder Communications with Board Members

 Shareholders may communicate with Board members by sending comments

-in care of the Company's Corporate Secretary at 1600 Royal Street, Jasper, IN 47549.
-The
+in care of the Company's Secretary at 1600 Royal Street, Jasper,

-to which such communication is more appropriately
+within the Company to which such communication is more appropriately

 are available to any director who wishes to review it.